DOE: Discover Ocean Engineering

 A student in DOE will have the time of their life building a SEAPERCH underwater Remotely Operated Vehicle (ROV) and testing them at the Alumni Pool on campus and eventually in the open ocean.

-Additionally, they will get to enjoy tours around Boston, a trip to the beach to test their SEAPERCHes and free breakfast, lunch and dinner.
+Additionally, they will get to enjoy tours around Boston including a Duck Tour and trip to the Boston Aquarium, a trip to an island beach to test their SEAPERCHes, and meals provided each day.
 The best part is that while all of this is happening you get to learn about ocean engineering and what that means exactly.
 You don't have to be interested in OE to apply, you will enjoy the experience anyway!

 There's a bunch of space in the program, so we encourage absolutely everyone to apply.
-If this sounds even a little a interesting you should fill out the application.
-Also, you get to keep your SEAPERCH after the program !!
+If this sounds even a little interesting you should fill out the application.
+Also, you get to keep your SEAPERCH after the program!

-- Place: Freshmen will be housed in their assigned dormitory.
-DOE activities will occur in one of our laboratories.
-(Not yet confirmed -- There will also be a field trip to a beach to test the SEAPERCHes.
-This will likely be either Spectacle Island, MA or to Woods Hole, MA.
-More information will be provided later.)
+- Place: First-year students will be housed in their assigned dormitory.
+DOE activities will occur in one of our laboratories, as well as around campus and Boston.
+There will also be a field trip to Spectacle Island to test the SEAPERCHes.

 - Available Spaces: 30